Strategy11/formidable-forms/readme.txt

 Want to make a new form?
 Go to the Formidable -> Forms page and click "add new".
 Choose the Contact Us form template or another free template and click "Create".

 Next, edit or create a WordPress contact page.
-Click the "Formidable" button to open the shortcode builder.
+Click the "Formidable" button to open the shortcode generator.
 Choose your new registration form, Stripe form, quiz, or web form and insert it into the WordPress page.
 Save the page for a beautiful WP contact form, ready to collect and store your leads.

 Learn more about <a href="https://formidableforms.com/wordpress-contact-form-template-to-unique/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">using the contact form template</a>.